temporalio/documentation/README.md

 #### Sentence casing in headings

 Use sentence casing for titles and headings.
-Sentence casing means that only the first letter of the first word and proper nouns are capitalized.
+Sentence casing means that only proper nouns and the first letter of the first word are capitalized.

 - Correct: "How to get started with Temporal"
 - Incorrect: "How To Get Started With Temporal"

 ### What is the philosophy around versioning the documentation?

 The Temporal Platform includes many different components and core dependencies.
-Each of these components is often independently versioned and documents their stability and support for their own dependencies.
-For example, the [Temporal Go SDK reference](https://pkg.go.dev/go.temporal.io/sdk?tab=versions) provides that view.
+Many components are independently versioned, meaning that they document their stability and support for their own dependencies.
+The [Temporal Go SDK reference](https://pkg.go.dev/go.temporal.io/sdk?tab=versions) provides a good example of document versioning.

 The goal of this information set, in regards to versioning, is to remain “current”.
 That is, this information should serve the needs of the Platform’s user base as best it can based on what is/has recently happened across all the components of the Temporal Platform.
-We should explicitly call out support, stability, and dependency information whenever possible inline with the rest of the information.
-This contrasts with publishing versions of documentation sets to match the versioned components of the platform.
+Make explicit callouts to support, stability, and dependency information whenever possible.

-We use the `ssdi` metadata tag in `docs-src` nodes to explicitly call out support, stability, and dependency information when needed.
+We use the `ssdi` metadata tag in `docs-src` nodes to explicitly call out this information.

 #### How to explicitly identify support, stability, and dependency info

 Use the `ssdi` metadata tag.

-Add this metadata tag to the information node’s metadata tag in the `/docs-src` directory.

 Example:

 ```markdown